 I’d like to know, whether there’s any 3rd party battery with a proper thermistor.
 If you own a battery that isn’t present in my test and have a multimeter to measure the resistance, please let me know your results in the comments below.
 Thanks!

-The original Fujifilm BC-W126 charger supports all 4 connectors.
-As I tested, the Thermistor connector is used — when it’s disconnected, the charger stops charging.
+The original Fujifilm BC-W126 charger supports all 4 terminals.
+As I tested, the Thermistor terminal is used — when it’s disconnected, the charger stops charging.
 On the contrary, all the other 3rd party chargers I know only provide + and – and so the battery temperature isn’t measured at all.
 So, if you want to play it safe, use the original charger.

 Are these contact actually used?
 I don’t know.
 The camera normally works even when I covered the two additional contacts by a tape.
 So, possibly they aren’t used yet, but are ready there for some future use.